 In general, you should list your entry for a Web site under the name of the creator.
 The creator may be an author, an editor, or a director.
 Many Web sites coin terms like “project lead” or “curator” to refer to the creator.
 The creator can also be a group of persons, an organization, or a government entity.
 You may need to consult an About page or a Credits page to determine the site’s creator.

-For example, on the Credits page for Voice of the Shuttle, Alain Liu is listed as the director of the site:
+For example, on the Credits page for Voice of the Shuttle, Alan Liu is listed as the director of the site:

 In your works-cited-list entry, you would list Liu in the “Author” slot.

-Liu, Alain, director.
+Liu, Alan, director.
 Voice of the Shuttle.
 English Department, U of California, Santa Barbara, vos.ucsb.edu/.
 Accessed 6 Aug.
 2018.

 But since Web sites are often collaborative works, you could also list the creator in the “Other contributors” slot:

 Voice of the Shuttle.
-Directed by Alain Liu, English Department, U of California, Santa Barbara, vos.ucsb.edu/.
+Directed by Alan Liu, English Department, U of California, Santa Barbara, vos.ucsb.edu/.
 Accessed 6 Aug.
 2018.

 If the site you are using does not provide any authorship information, start your entry with the Web site’s title.